vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 We will create a dashboard that lets the user select a room, and then displays the events of that room.

 Here's what the finished dashboard looks like.
-Notice how the list of events changes when clicking on the different rooms.
+Notice how the list of events changes after clicking on a room.

 ![image](/assets/2023-10-11/010.gif)